Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 To change a color used by the global theme, we need to redefine one of the themes [color constants](https://docs.gtk.org/gtk4/css-properties.html#colors) using CSS.

-For example, the global accent color, blue by default, can be redefined to any other color using the following function, which is also not part of mousetrap:
+For example, the global accent color, blue by default, can be redefined to any other color using the following function, which is also not part of Mousetrap:

 ```julia
 set_accent_color!(color::RGBA) = add_css!("@define-color accent_bg_color $(serialize(color));")